Course Descriptions: Masters in Counseling Psychology

 Psychopathology CP 502, 4.5 Units

 The history and varieties of psychopathology in the Diagnostic and Statistical Manual of Mental Disorders are studied in this course.
-Mental illness, severe mental disorders, and co-occurring disorders, are examined with an understanding of the social and psychological implications of socioeconomics, age, gender, and other cultural matters that affect social position and social stress.
+Mental illness, several mental disorders, and co-occurring disorders, are examined with an understanding of the social and psychological implications of socioeconomics, age, gender, and other cultural matters that affect social position and social stress.
 Systemic dysfunction in marriages, couples, and families are evaluated to develop awareness of psychopathology in a relational context.
 In the spirit of Freud’s drives and conflicts, and Jung’s “the gods are in the diseases,” suffering and the soul are explored in the tradition of depth psychology.

 Family Systems and Domestic Violence CP 605, 1.5 Units